 We need to normalise and celebrate the variety of body types in this world.
 And this celebration starts on a personal level.
 So ladies, you are not alone if you have hip dips (I almost typed ‘suffer’ then realised that it’s not an affliction – normalisation really does take time!) and it’s time we learned to love them.

-And remember, beauty is also how you feel on the inside.
+Remember, beauty is also how you feel on the inside.

 Thanks for reading!
 Sign up to Pandora’s Health to for even more advice, tips and tricks about the latest trends.